Psychiatry (noun): the study and treatment of mental illness, emotional disturbance and abnormal behaviour

 Ghost Sickness is a term used among the Navajo of North America to describe a preoccupation with the deceased.
 This manifests as loss of appetite, suffocation, recurring nightmares, and anxiety; culturally it may be attributed to ghosts or witches.

-This view has an effect on treatment.
+Alternative views have an effect on treatment.
 In Creek culture, purification rituals for mourning focus on moving an energy called ‘Ibofanga’ which is supposedly obstructed between mind, body and spirit – causing prolonged emotional and physical drain.

 There are a variety of mainstream psychological theories about ‘ghosts’ and ‘spirits’ – emotional energies which may be viewed as being directly or indirectly related to the cause of an event, accident or illness.
 What this shows is that culture is the container framing the entire experience of mental health for both the patient and clinician – moulding the interpretations of thoughts, emotions and behaviours that rise to the level of symptoms.